Definition: Pepsin is a proteolytic enzyme that breaks down proteins into peptides.

 The lining of the human stomach has millions of gastric glands.
 After each meal, these glands perform the vital function of gastric juice secretion.
 There are different types of cells within these glands.

-These include the parietal cells, the main cells, the mucus-secreting cells and the hormone-secreting cells.
+These include the parietal cells, the primary cells, the mucus-secreting cells, and the hormone-secreting cells.

-The parietal cells secrete hydrochloric acid and intrinsic factor, while mucus secreting cells secrete mucin.
-The main cells produce and secrete pepsinogen, which is the precursor of the proteolytic enzyme pepsin.
+The parietal cells secrete hydrochloric acid and intrinsic factors, while mucus-secreting cells secrete mucin.
+The primary cells produce and secrete pepsinogen, the precursor of the proteolytic enzyme pepsin.

 It should be noted that hormone-secreting cells in the stomach stimulate the gastric glands to secrete the gastric juice.

 After ingestion of food and its arrival in the stomach, the vagus nerve sends signals that stimulate the release of gastrin in the bloodstream.